AlexSafatli/AlexSafatli.github.io/projects.md

 ## Hobby Projects

-In my free time, I work on some other things.
-The projects that have seen the *most* recent progress are indicated below.
-[Other projects](http://github.com/AlexSafatli?tab=repositories) are not nearly as fortunate but will very likely be revisited in the future.
+In my free time, I work on some of these.
+A comphrensive list of my projects is at my [GitHub](http://github.com/AlexSafatli?tab=repositories).

 ### Low-Level

-  - [os](https://github.com/AlexSafatli/os): An x86 32-bit operating system written (in C and Assembly) to explore concepts of operating systems further than I had been exposed to in my university education.
+  - [os](https://github.com/AlexSafatli/os): An x86 32-bit operating system (in C and Assembly) to explore concepts of operating systems further than I had been exposed to in university.

 ### Web-Based

-  - [NootBot](https://github.com/AlexSafatli/NootBot): A [Discord](https://discordapp.com) bot that performs automation and soundboard tomfoolery.
-A rather mature project at this stage that has been hosted and maintained for years.
+  - [NootBot](https://github.com/AlexSafatli/NootBot): A [Discord](https://discordapp.com) bot for automation and soundboard tomfoolery.
+A relatively mature project that has been hosted and maintained for years.
 Coded in Java using [Spring Boot](https://spring.io/projects/spring-boot).

 ### Productivity

-  - [senketsu](https://github.com/AlexSafatli/senketsu): [Kodi](https://kodi.tv/) and general large media library monitoring and management CLI tool written in Python.
-I'm writing it to help me sift through and catalogue the terabytes of media I have at home.
+  - [senketsu](https://github.com/AlexSafatli/senketsu): [Kodi](https://kodi.tv/) large media library monitoring and management CLI tool written in Python.
+I've written and constantly make changes to it to help me manage terabytes of video files I have at home.

 ### Roleplaying

-  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web-based tool that simplifies an element of game mechanics present in the GURPS tabletop roleplaying game.
+  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that simplifies an element of game mechanics present in the GURPS tabletop RPG.
 Hosted using [Google App Engine](https://cloud.google.com/appengine/docs) and coded in Python.

 ## Computational Biology